aplbrain/grand-cypher/README.md

 GrandCypher is a partial implementation of the Cypher graph query language written in Python, for Python data structures.

+You likely already know Cypher from the Neo4j Graph Database.
+Use it with your favorite graph libraries in Python!

 ## Usage

 ### Example Usage with NetworkX: